sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

       "key": [
         "My second todo item",
         true,
-        "2025-05-28T00:47:47.939Z"
+        "2025-05-26T21:47:55.651Z"
       ],
       "id": "unique-id-2",
       "value": null
     }
-  ]
+  ],
+  "docs": []
 }
 ```

 - Aha!
-The return array value of the map function, from the statement `return [doc.title, doc.completed, doc.createdAt]` is now the value of the `"key": ` property in the returned result.
+The return array value of the map function, from the statement `return [doc.title, doc.completed, doc.createdAt]` is still the value of the `"key": ` property in the returned result.
 - This is called "Compound Keys" in the [official documentation](https://use-fireproof.com/docs/guides/custom_queries#compound-keys)
-- This does indeed create indexes.
+- This creates indexes.
 Each time you define a map function or specify a field name to query, Fireproof creates an index.
 These indexes are stored alongside your data in the database and are updated whenever documents change.
 Fireproof uses a data structure similar to B-trees (specifically, Prolly Trees) for efficient querying and updates.
 - The map function must return a value that can be encoded as a simple key.
 Valid return types include:
   - Simple values: strings, numbers, booleans
   - Arrays of simple values (for compound keys)